Software engineering has had two crises before. They had the same shape: something became cheap, and the work moved to whatever was still hard.

 In the first era (the 1960s and early 1970s), humans wrote code for machines.
 The machine’s needs were the constraint.
 We worked in punched cards, assembly, and hardware-specific tricks.
 Building hardware was expensive; building software, by comparison, was cheap.
 When a project failed, it was usually because the hardware did not do what we hoped.
 An anecdote from this era: Dijkstra invented the shortest-path algorithm in 1956 while preparing a demonstration for the ARMAC computer at the Mathematical Centre in Amsterdam.
 The software was incidental; the hardware was the tricky part.
 Hardware was the story.

 The second era began with what was already called, in 1968, the software crisis, named at the NATO Conference on Software Engineering in Garmisch.
 Programs had grown complex enough that no one could keep them correct in their heads.
 Dijkstra would later put it in his Turing lecture: “the competent programmer is fully aware of the strictly limited size of his own skull.”
-By 1968, software engineers had already realised that the cost of building software had passed the cost of building hardware.
+By 1968, on the reading I find most useful rather than a settled history, software engineers had already come to treat the cost of building software as the one that now dominated, where the cost of the hardware it ran on had dominated before.
 We responded with abstraction and a more declarative style: high-level languages, ways of reasoning rigorously about programs, and design philosophies that made meaning legible to humans first, so that big systems could be kept correct.

-The second crisis arrived more quietly, through the 1990s and 2000s.
+The second crisis arrived more quietly, inside that same era, through the 1990s and 2000s.
 Programs stopped being self-contained.
 They had to talk to other programs across networks, depend on hundreds of libraries someone else wrote, share state across machines, and survive in environments far more chaotic than the developer’s machine.
 We built a new set of disciplines for it: distributed-systems thinking, dependency management, DevOps, security as a craft, and the type systems that finally made the surrounding chaos tractable.
-It did not get the “crisis” name that 1968 did, but the structural shape was the same: the cost of “it works on my machine” had fallen, and the cost of another thing, correctness in a wild environment, was now what mattered.
+It never got the “crisis” name that 1968 did, and calling it a second crisis is my framing, not a received one, but the structural shape rhymes: the cost of “it works on my machine” had fallen, and the cost of another thing, correctness in a wild environment, was now what mattered.

 The third era, the one we are living in, is different.
 What is new is not that machines write code: compilers, static analyzers, and code generators have produced machine-targeted code for decades.
 What is new is that machines now write code for humans: code we are expected to read, review, and maintain, at the same level of abstraction we use during design.
 And they do everything: define the problem, propose a solution, write the tests, write the documentation.
 Quickly, fluently, and with no built-in guarantee that any of it is right.
-The rest of the series argues how to put the guarantee back.
+The rest of the series argues where an explicit, inspectable guarantee can be earned, against a stated property inside a named boundary, and what mechanisms to put around everything that cannot be guaranteed that way, which turns out to be most of what makes software right.

 Where the work moved